Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 ### Core Components

  - `Navigationbar` (`ui/src/components/Navigationbar.tsx`) — top navigation; Overview is the root menu item
-- `HealthWidget` (`ui/src/components/HealthWidget.tsx`) — shows system health; tolerant to missing optional endpoints
+ - `SystemMetricsWidget` (`ui/src/components/SystemMetricsWidget.tsx`) — primary widget shown first on Overview
+   - Shows CPU, Memory, Disk, and Network metrics with compact half-height tiles and sparklines
+   - Admin-only power menu in header (power icon) opens a modal with controls to Restart All Services, Reboot, or Shutdown
+   - Restart All Services performs sequential restarts in the UI for all managed units except the legacy `devicehub-api.service`
  - `ServiceStatusWidget` (`ui/src/components/ServiceStatusWidget.tsx`) — shows microservice statuses from unified endpoint
    - Service tiles open a modal with recent logs and Start/Restart/Stop controls.
 Actions are visible to everyone but disabled unless the user has the `admin` role.
    - Display names hide the `devicehub-` prefix and `.service` suffix.
 The legacy `api` tile is removed (merged into core).
+ - `HealthWidget` (`ui/src/components/HealthWidget.tsx`) — shows system health; tolerant to missing optional endpoints
-- `Overview` page (`ui/src/Pages/Overview.tsx`) — contains `HealthWidget`, `ServiceStatusWidget`, and a simple devices table
+ - `Overview` page (`ui/src/Pages/Overview.tsx`) — renders `SystemMetricsWidget` first, then `ServiceStatusWidget`, plus a simple devices table
  - `CertificateSettingsModal` (`ui/src/components/CertificateSettingsModal.tsx`) — admin-only modal to manage Root CA and provisioning certificates, opened from Overview
  - `WhitelistModal` (`ui/src/components/WhitelistModal.tsx`) — admin-only modal to manage provisioning UUID whitelist, opened from Overview

 ### API Contracts (UI dependencies)